AnushkaKohli/Learning-Prisma/Readme.md

 ## Initialisation

-1. Next, initialize a TypeScript project and add the Prisma CLI as a development dependency to it:
+1. Initialize a TypeScript project and add the Prisma CLI as a development dependency to it:

     ```sh
     npm init -y